18F/e-manifest/app/views/api-docs/examples/index.html.md

 The update request uses the HTTP `PATCH` method.
 See [JSON Patch](http://tools.ietf.org/html/rfc6902) and [JSON Pointer](http://tools.ietf.org/html/rfc6901) for specification details.

-Just as in the [Fetch a manifest example](#fetch-manifest), you may use either the e-Manifest ID or the Manifest Tracking Number.
+Just as in the [Fetch a manifest example](#fetch-a-manifest), you may use either the e-Manifest ID or the Manifest Tracking Number.

-**TODO do we support changing the manifest tracking number internal to the document as part of a PATCH?**

 ```bash
 curl -i -X PATCH -H 'Content-Type: application/json-patch+json' \